Te Uku: History

-Pollen analysis in the sediments of the Waitetuna arm of the harbour shows that the original vegetation was kahikatea on the flats, and a mixed podocarp-hardwood forest on the slopes, with totara, maire, matai, rimu, rata, beech and tree ferns.
+Pollen analysis in the sediments of the Waitetuna arm of the harbour shows that the original vegetation was kahikatea on the flats, and a mixed podocarp-hardwood forest on the slopes, with tōtara, maire, mataī, rimu, rātā, beech and tree ferns.
 Kauri was present, but not abundant.

 Te Uku is part of the rohe of Ngāti Māhanga.

 The archaeology map shows that most pre-colonial settlement was around the harbour, with just three sites in the lower Waitetuna valley, and four sites in the Okete valley, only one of which was a pā site.

 European settlement began in the 1850s.
 The Raglan County history said, "On 22 March 1851, eighteen chiefs of Ngati-Mahanga and Ngati-Hourua, headed by William Naylor, sold to Queen Victoria for the sum of £400 (modern equivalent about $50,000), 19680 acre of country bordering on the southern shores of the harbour.
 The western boundary of the Whaingaroa Block, as it came to be known, began at Putoetoe (the point on which the town of Raglan now stands) and followed the Opotoru Stream inland.
 Leaving that stream at its junction with the Hutewai, the line ran south beyond Te Mata to a point "marked by a hole dug by the side of the path to Aotea.
 Here it turned north-eastward to run (again in a straight line) for eight miles through dense forest to meet the Waitetuna River, the last few miles of which formed the eastern boundary."

 In 1852 John and George Moon, walked to Te Uku from New Plymouth, introducing the first sheep, and the first horse-drawn vehicle.
 In 1856 Abraham Kescel bought 242 acre at Okete and Charles Savage also came from Taranaki.
 James La Trobe settled in 1857.

-Waitetuna Redoubt was built to the south of the Narrows, as part of Colonel Richard Waddy’s end of December 1863 expedition to set up a supply line during the invasion of the Waikato.
+Waitetuna Redoubt was built to the south of the Narrows, as part of Colonel Richard Waddy's end of December 1863 expedition to set up a supply line during the invasion of the Waikato.
 The route was too rugged and it and the redoubt were abandoned, probably before 7 February 1864.
 It remains as a well preserved earthwork, about 44 m across.